DveloperY0115/RTFoundation/README.md

 under `src/cpu` directory there are:
 ```
 .
-├── camera.hpp              # camera class of FirstRayTracer
+├── Camera.hpp              # Camera class of FirstRayTracer
-├── color.hpp               # a function for writing RGB data to a file
+├── Color.hpp               # a function for writing RGB data to a file
 ├── dielectric.hpp          # Dielectric material class
 ├── hittable.hpp            # hittable class of FirstRayTracer
 ├── hittable_list.hpp       # class for managing multiple hittable objects in a scene